 Just remember, it's not all about utilising those abs of steel: "I don't think that fitness has that much of an effect on sexual happiness," says sexpert Allison England.
 "Many gym bunnies and especially guys who are obsessed with their strength and fitness can often be more preoccupied with how high they can lift someone than doing the right thing for the person they are with."
 Allison encourages cyclists to ensure their emotional health takes precedence when it comes to sexy times.

-Will having sex before a race effect my performance?
+Will having sex effect my race performance?

 The effect of having sex before a big event is greatly under-researched when it comes to women.
 But this experiment completed in Geneva, Switzerland did show that, for men at least, "that sexual activity had no detrimental influence on the maximal workload achieved and on the [cyclists'] mental concentration".
 It's widely thought that restrictions on sexual activity, like pre-match bans for footballers, are for psychological rather than physiological reasons.

-This may be the best quote of all time, but it’s hard to substantiate.
-It has been quoted by two respectable sources (1,2) and Mr Olshanietzky also makes an appearance in Red-Hot Monogamy: Making Your Marriage Sizzle (it’s like a Christian Karma Sutra).
+This may be the best quote of all time, but it's hard to substantiate.
+It has been quoted by two respectable sources (1,2) and Mr Olshanietzky also makes an appearance in Red-Hot Monogamy: Making Your Marriage Sizzle (it's like a Christian Karma Sutra).
 But his credibility is a total unknown.
-Anyhow – good thing to quote at your partner, right?
+Anyhow - a good thing to quote at your partner, right?

 What about fertility and sexual health issues?

-So technically the pressure you apply to your genitals during cycling could lead to fertility issues – although it’s important to say that no meaningful research on the topic has been done.
+It's important to say that no meaningful research on the topic has been done.